 Generation of a profile for compilation is a powerful tool for creating small applications with fast turn-around times.
-The profile collects information on the runtime behavior of an application, guiding the compiler in its optimization process and in the selection of which methods to compile and which methods to leave in compact bytecode format.
+The profile collects information on the runtime behavior of an application, guiding the compiler in its optimization process and in the selection of which methods to compile and which methods to leave as more compact bytecode.